louketo/louketo-proxy/README.md

 # additional scopes to add to add to the default (openid+email+profile)
 scopes:
   - vpn-user
 # a collection of resource i.e. urls that you wish to protect
 resources:
 - url: /admin/test
   # the methods on this url that should be protected, if missing, we assuming all
   methods:
   - GET
-    # a list of roles the user must have in order to accces urls under the above
+  # a list of roles the user must have in order to access urls under the above
+  # If all you want is authentication ONLY, simply remove the roles array - the user must be authenticated but
+  # no roles are required
   roles:
   - openvpn:vpn-user
   - openvpn:prod-vpn
   - test
 - url: /admin
   methods:
   - GET
   roles:
   - openvpn:vpn-user
   - openvpn:commons-prod-vpn
 ```

 #### **Example Usage**

 Assuming you have some web service you wish protected by Keycloak;

-a) Create the *client* under the Keycloak GUI or CLI; the client protocol is *'openid-connect'*, access-type:  *confidential*.
+* Create the *client* under the Keycloak GUI or CLI; the client protocol is *'openid-connect'*, access-type:  *confidential*.
-b) Add a Valid Redirect URIs of *http://127.0.0.1:3000/oauth/callback*.
+* Add a Valid Redirect URIs of *http://127.0.0.1:3000/oauth/callback*.
-c) Grab the client id and client secret.
+* Grab the client id and client secret.
-d) Create the various roles under the client or existing clients for authorization purposes.
+* Create the various roles under the client or existing clients for authorization purposes.

 ##### **- The default config**